 Dry Needling Therapy at PHYT For Function

-DRY NEEDLING THERAPY A WAY TO RELAX THE MUSCLE, INCREASE BLOOD FLOW, AND ALTER PAIN PATHWAYS.
+DRY NEEDLING IS A WAY TO RELAX THE MUSCLE, INCREASE BLOOD FLOW, AND REDUCE PAIN.

-Dry needling (DN) stimulates the body to heal unlike other manual techniques.
-It can be used to reduce pain, improve blood flow, and tissue oxygenation.
-We are trained in Integrative Dry Needling a very comfortable and safe system that focuses on a nervous system approach to get you back to your activities fast.
+Dry needling (DN) stimulates the body to heal unlike other therapies.
+It has been shown to reduce pain, improve blood flow, and reduce inflammation.
+We are trained in Integrative Dry Needling a comfortable and safe dry needling approach that focuses on treated the system to get your feeling your best again.

 -